bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-get-manifest.md

-# Get Manifest of Block landing.block.getmanifest
+# Get the Manifest of landing.block.getmanifest

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}